-- Instantiazion: A process where storage is allocated for an "empty" object. - Initialization: A process where instances variables are assigned a start value. - Dynamic instantiazion in Java by calling the new operator. - Static instantiazion is not supported in Java. - Cloning implemented in Java via the method clone() in class Object. - Initialization is done in constructors in Java.
+- Instantiazion: A process where storage is allocated for an "empty" object. - Initialization: A process where instances variables are assigned a start value. - Dynamic instantiazion in Java by calling the new operator. - Static instantiazion is not supported in Java. - Cloning implemented in Java via the method clone() in class java.lang.Object. - Initialization is done in constructors in Java - Very similar to the way it is done in C++